 Divorce and Money to Split Up

-What most divorcing people don’t like about getting divorced is that once the process is finalized, none of them ends up with more money than they had while were married.
-All marital finances can be split either amicably out of court or by a judge when a contested case is started.
+What most divorcing people don’t like about getting divorced is that once the process is finalized, none of them ends up with more money than they had while they were married.
+All marital finances can be split either amicably out of court or by a judge when a contested case is initiated.

 - Savings accounts;